Disc of five

 Aim for at least 2 portions of fish every week, 1 of which should be oily, such as salmon or mackerel.

 Unsaturated fats are healthier fats and include vegetable, rapeseed, olive, and sunflower oils.

 Remember all types of fat are high in energy and should be eaten sparingly.

 Water, lower fat milks and lower sugar or sugar-free drinks, all count.

-Fruit juice and smoothies also count towards your fluid consumption, but they contain free sugars that can damage teeth, so limit these drinks to a combined total of 150ml a day.
+Fruit juice and smoothies also count towards your fluid consumption, but they contain added sugars that can damage your teeth, so limit these drinks to a combined total amount of 150ml a day.